Ex on the Beach (British TV series): Ex on the Beach: Body SOS

-Series 2 (2022)

-The second series of Celebrity Ex on the Beach, began airing February 15 2022.
-The cast includes RuPaul's Drag Race UK queen A'Whora, The Only Way Is Essex cast member James "Lockie" Lock, star of Too Hot To Handle Kori Sampson, Love Island UK islanders Kaz Crossley, Megan Barton-Hanson and Michael Boateng, Married at First Sight Australia cast member KC Osborne, Geordie Shores Nathan Henry and Love Island Sweden islander Sofie Karlstad.
-This series was filmed in Gran Canaria.

-Series 3 (2024)

-The third series of Celebrity Ex on the Beach, began airing on March 19 2024.
-The cast includes rapper Ivorian Doll, Love Island UK stars Finley Tapp and Joe Garratt, The Only Way Is Essex cast member Yazmin Oukhellou, FBOY Island's Jarred Evans, Married At First Sight's Australia Jessika Power, Too Hot To Handle stars Chloe Veitch and James Pendergrass and playboy model Ashley Resch.
+On 12 December 2017, it was announced that Vicky Pattison would host a spin-off show, titled Ex on the Beach: Body SOS, where she would attempt to help members of the public to get into shape.
+The first and only series began airing in January 2018 and featured Joss Mooney, who appeared on the first series of Ex on the Beach.

 Celeb Ex in the City

-A new spin-off show was launched in late 2020 with an altered format.
-Each episode features 2 celebrities going on a blind date in a London reasturant with their ex arriving halfway through.
-At the end of the date, the celebrity must decide who between the two to continue to date.
+A second spin-off show was launched in late 2020 with an altered format.
+Each episode featured two celebrities going on a blind date in a London restaurant with their ex arriving halfway through.
+At the end of the date, the celebrity must decide between the two who to continue to date.

 Series 1 (2020–2021)

 The series was filmed according to social distancing guidelines as a result of the COVID-19 pandemic.
 The series premiered on 8 December 2020.
-The cast featured Love Island UK stars Megan Barton-Hanson, Michael Griffiths, Jon Clark, Amy Hart and Jess Gale, television personality Calum Best, The Only Way Is Essex stars Liam ‘Gatsby’ Blackwell and Charlie King, former Hollyoaks actor Malique Thompson-Dwyer, RuPaul's Drag Race UK star Gothy Kendoll, former Sugababes member Amelle Berrabah and Big Brother UK star Aisleyne Horgan-Wallace.
-Some notable exes included media personality Summer Monteys-Fulham, Love Island stars Charlie Brake, Nabila Badda and Ched Uzor, The X Factor UK contestant Bradley Hunt, fitness model Waz Ashayer and Tinder’s most swiped right man Stefan-Pierre Tomlin.
+The cast featured Love Island UK stars Megan Barton-Hanson, Michael Griffiths, Jon Clark, Amy Hart and Jess Gale, television personality Calum Best, The Only Way Is Essex stars Liam 'Gatsby' Blackwell and Charlie King, former Hollyoaks actor Malique Thompson-Dwyer, RuPaul's Drag Race UK star Gothy Kendoll, former Sugababes member Amelle Berrabah and Big Brother UK star Aisleyne Horgan-Wallace.
+Some notable exes included media personality Summer Monteys-Fulham, Love Island stars Charlie Brake, Nabila Badda and Ched Uzor, The X Factor UK contestant Bradley Hunt, fitness model Waz Ashayer and Tinder's most swiped right man Stefan-Pierre Tomlin.

 Series 2 (2021)

-The second series is slated to premiere on 20 October 2021.
+The second series premiered on 20 October 2021.
 The cast featured Love Island UK stars Leanne Amaning, Eve Gale, Arabella Chi, Josh Ritchie and Jack Fincham, Big Brother UK 7 star Imogen Thomas, A Place in the Sun presenter Danni Menzies, The Only Way Is Essex stars Bobby Norris and Demi Sims, The Circle UK stars Manrika Khaira and Freddie Bentley, rugby union player Levi Davis, Ibiza Weekender stars Callum Izzard and Deano Bailey, RuPaul's Drag Race UK contestant Tia Kofi and Olympic gymnast Lisa Mason.